 - All first-year students must take the ALEKS Math Placement Test

-- All transfer and post-baccalaurate students newly admitted to OSU must take the ALEKS Math Placement Test, unless your OSU transcript shows that you have earned a C- or better in a college-level course from another college or university; or via a CLEP exam, AP exam, or IB exam.
+- All transfer and post-baccalaurate students newly admitted to OSU must take the ALEKS Math Placement Test, unless your OSU transcript shows that you have earned a C- or better in a college-level math course from another college or university; or via a CLEP exam, AP exam, or IB exam.

 - If it has been more than a year since your last math class, taking the ALEKS Math Placement Test is strongly recommended - the Learning Module, an individualized tutorial, will provide a good refresher for your next course.